 Range Rover Sport

 Why do we love it?
-There is little doubt that the 2013 Range Rover Sport is a class leader and Land Rover has engineered it to perfection.
-It oozes power, poise and presence and needless to say it looks stunning thanks to its sharp lines and slim headlights.
+There is little doubt that the 2013 Range Rover Sport is a class leader, and Land Rover has engineered it to perfection.
+It oozes power, poise, and presence, and needless to say, it looks stunning thanks to its sharp lines and slim headlights.
 On the inside, the cabin is generously sprinkled with uber-luxurious features.
 The Autobiography trim takes it to a different level with the ebony and ivory trim.
-The myth of SUVs can never be fast and luxurious has been busted by the RR sport, and nothing defines opulence better than this in the SUV class.
+The myth that SUVs can never be fast and luxurious has been busted by the RR sport, and nothing defines opulence better than this in the SUV class.